j4bberwocky/notebook/hugo-book-website/content/docs/notes/software-engineering/scrum.md

 ## Scrum Team

 The Scrum Team consist of one *Scrum Master*, one *Product Owner* and *Developers*.
 It is a cohesive unit of professionals focused on one objective at time, the *Product Goals*.
+The Scrum team is designed to optimize *flexibility*, *creativity* and *productivity*.

 - Scrum Team are *cross functional*: members have all the skills necessary to create value each Sprint.
 - Scrum Team are *self-managed*: internally they decide who does what, when and how.